tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Implementations are responsible for verifying the integrity of certificates and should generally support certificate revocation messages.
 Certificates should always be verified to ensure proper signing by a trusted Certificate Authority (CA).
-The selection and addition of trusted anchors should be done very carefully.
+The selection and addition of trust anchors should be done very carefully.
 Users should be able to view information about the certificate and trust anchor.
 Applications SHOULD also enforce minimum and maximum key sizes.
 For example, certification paths containing keys or signatures weaker than 2048-bit RSA or